thisiskyle/sleepy-nvim/README.md

         "Content-Type: application/json"
     },
     data = {
-        { -- this string will be used as a standard --data body [[
+        -- in a POST request, unlabled strings will be prefixed by --data in the curl command {
+            [[
 {
     "Name": "lua multiline json string",